ropensci/roweb3/content/code-of-conduct.md

 Take care of each other.
 Alert a member of the Code of Conduct Committee (named below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.

 We do not tolerate harassment in any form.
-Refrain from demeaning, discriminatory, or harassing behavior and speech.
-Harassment includes, but is not limited to:
+Adherence to our Code of Conduct requires refraining from demeaning, discriminatory, or harassing behavior and speech including, but not limited to:

-- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices
+- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), nationality, native language, or technology choices
 - unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, drugs, or employment
-- sustained or willful disruption of discussions, talks, or other events
+- sustained or willful disruption of discussions, talks, or other events, including online discussion.
 - deliberate intimidation
 - continued one-on-one communication after requests to cease
 - unwanted photography or recording, including logging online activity for harassment purposes
 - pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
-- inappropriate physical contact without consent or after a request to stop
+- inappropriate physical contact without consent or after a request to stop.
+In virtual settings, inappropriate simulated physical contact used without consent, such as textual descriptions like “hug” or “backrub” or emojis representing such contacts.
-- stalking or following
+- stalking or following, including in virtual settings behavior such as persistent unwanted direct messages, sending unwanted pictures or malware links, or logging online activity for harassment purposes.
 - threats of violence or incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
 - use of sexual or discriminatory imagery, comments, or jokes
-- unwelcome sexual attention
+- unwelcome sexual attention, which can include inappropriate questions of a sexual nature, asking for sexual favors, or repeatedly asking for dates or contact information.
 - deliberate ‘outing’ of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse
 - deliberate misgendering or use of ‘dead’ or rejected names
-- publication of non-harassing private communication
+- non-consensual publication of non-harassing private communication, including screenshots of private discussion channels or direct messages.

 We prioritize marginalized people's safety over privileged people's comfort.
 We will not act on complaints regarding: